ray-project/ray/doc/source/data/dataset-internals.rst

  * The ``SPREAD`` scheduling strategy is used to ensure data blocks are evenly balanced across the cluster.
  * Retries of application-level exceptions are enabled to handle transient errors from remote datasources.
- * Dataset tasks ignore placement groups by defualt, see :ref:`Datasets and Placement Groups <datasets_pg>`.
+ * Dataset tasks ignore placement groups by default, see :ref:`Datasets and Placement Groups <datasets_pg>`.

 .. _datasets_tune: